peppe212/Categorical-Multi-Split-Decision-Tree-Model/README.md

 that makes it differ from the one implemented in the famous machine learning library called Scikit-Learn.
 So in the end we're talking about machine learning algorithms here.

-My own Decision Tree can get as input a dataset with any kind of attribute, both categoric and continuous.
+My own Decision Tree can get as input a dataset with any kind of attributes, both categoric and continuous.
 It also supports multi-split nodes, which is the real deal, in fact, this tree has been written wirth this
 philosophy in mind: “make it to be as close as possible to the theory of how Decision Trees are presented”.